-Suddenly everyone seems to be talking about Squid Game, one of Netflix’s biggest ever hits.
+Squid Game, one of Netflix’s biggest ever hits, continues to break records.
+The acclaimed South Korean drama is now the first non-English language series to be nominated for an Emmy.
 If you haven't heard of it by now, the show is a thriller set in modern-day Seoul that sees 456 cash-strapped players lured into playing a series of children's survival games to win a sizable cash prize – or die trying.
-As of October 6, it is the #1 Netflix show in 91 countries.
+At its peak, it was the #1 Netflix show in 91 countries.

 Placing a group of strangers together in a series of life-or-death challenges is an imaginative premise.
 But as the games grow more twisted, the opportunities to reflect on how each contestant could have prevented their financial crisis from becoming more pointed.